Blanche Parry: Origins

-She was born at Newcourt, Bacton, Herefordshire, one of the daughters of Henry Myles (Note: Parry was only adopted as a surname in the next generation.
-In the Welsh patronymic naming system, surnames were created from the father's given name; thus, "ap Harry", meaning "son of Harry"; which was then anglicised to form the surname "Parry".) of Newcourt, three times Sheriff of Herefordshire, Steward of Ewyas Lacy and of Dore Abbey, a relative of the Welsh family of Herbert, Earls of Pembroke, and a relative of the prominent Stradling family of St Donat's Castle in Glamorgan, Wales.
+Parry was born at Newcourt, Bacton, Herefordshire.
+She was a daughter of Henry Myles (Note: Parry was only adopted as a surname in the next generation.
+In the Welsh patronymic naming system, surnames were created from the father's given name; thus, "ap Harry", meaning "son of Harry"; which was then anglicised to form the surname "Parry".) of Newcourt, who was three times Sheriff of Herefordshire; Steward of Ewyas Lacy and of Dore Abbey; and a relative of the Welsh family of Herbert, Earl of Pembroke, and of the prominent Stradling family of St Donat's Castle in Glamorgan, Wales.
 Her mother was Alice Milborne, the English daughter and co-heiress of Simon Milborne.
 Her paternal ancestors were of prominent border gentry stock.

 Early life

 Brought up in a Welsh cultural environment, Parry was bilingual in Welsh and English.
 Indications exist of earlier family connections to the Lollards, not least her mother's family connection to Sir John Oldcastle.
 However, it appears that she and her sisters were educated by the Augustinian nuns of Aconbury.